 The Headmaster is responsible for behaviour and standards at Thomas Telford School.
-A Deputy Head, has delegated responsibility for the pastoral system.
+A Deputy Head has delegated responsibility for the pastoral system.

-The School operates a Year Head and Head of Key Stage system, with support from an Assistant.
+The School operates a Year Head system, with support from an Assistant.
+Parents are informed at the beginning of each year which staff have overall pastoral responsibility for year groups.